Youth Entrepreneur Program Powered By VentureLab Prospectus

 Exhibitor Responsibilities & Safety:

-By applying and accepting Craft Lake City’s invitation, all exhibiting artists agree to comply with Craft Lake City, Craft Lake City DIY Festival and venue rules and regulations.
+By applying and by accepting Craft Lake City’s invitation, all exhibiting youth artisans agree to comply with Craft Lake City, the Craft Lake City DIY Festival and venue rules and regulations.

-The exhibitor assumes all responsibility for safeguarding of their products and their displays at the 17th Annual Craft Lake City DIY Festival Presented By Harmons.
-We strongly encourage all exhibitors to purchase event insurance prior to the DIY Fest.
+The exhibitor assumes all responsibility for safeguarding of their products and their displays at the Annual Craft Lake City DIY Festival.
+All exhibitors are encouraged to purchase event insurance prior to the DIY Fest.

-Craft Lake City has the right to close, cancel or modify the Craft Lake City DIY Festival if any circumstances occur that would affect the safety of the event attendees or exhibitors.
+Craft Lake City has the right to close, cancel or modify the Craft Lake City DIY Festival or the Craft Lake City Youth Entrepreneur Program if any circumstances occur that would affect the safety of the event attendees or exhibitors.

 Parents and guardians of selected Kid Row exhibitors agree that images and information submitted through the application (with the exception of last names and contact information) may be used by Craft Lake City in promotional materials.
 Parents or guardians of selected youth entrepreneurs understand that any photos or video taken of guardians and Kid Row exhibitors by Craft Lake City staff, volunteers, or contractors at the public festival are the property of Craft Lake City, and can be reproduced and used/edited by Craft Lake City for documentary, educational, promotional and other purposes.

-The invited kid artisan and parent/guardian agrees to hold harmless Craft Lake City and the Craft Lake City DIY Festival, sponsors, partner organizations, coordinators, volunteers or employees, for any damage, loss, or theft to artwork, displays or other personal property, or injury to their person or character, virtual or otherwise, regardless of cause, resulting from their participation in this event.
+The invited kid artisan and parent/guardian agrees to hold harmless Craft Lake City, the Craft Lake City Holiday Market and the Craft Lake City DIY Festival, sponsors, partner organizations, coordinators, volunteers or employees, for any damage, loss, or theft to artwork, displays or other personal property, or injury to their person or character, virtual or otherwise, regardless of cause, resulting from their participation in this event.